cloudfoundry/php-buildpack/docs/composer.md

 #### Supply a Github Token

-Composer can use [Github API OAuth tokens](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to greatly increase your daily request limit (typically to 5000).
+Composer can use [Github API OAuth tokens](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to greatly increase your hourly request limit (typically to 5000).

 During staging, the buildpack looks for this token in the environment variable `COMPOSER_GITHUB_OAUTH_TOKEN`.
 If you supply a valid token, Composer will use it during staging.
 This mechanism will not work if the token is invalid.